Special counsel to probe Biden's handling of government documents | Politics

 Special counsel to probe Biden's handling of government documents

-The inquiry, to be led by Robert Hur, could cast a shadow over the Democratic president's expected run for re-election in 2024.
-Garland said Hur, who served as the top federal prosecutor in Maryland under Trump, will act as a quasi-independent prosecutor to determine whether classified records stemming from Biden's time as vice president had been improperly stored at his residence in Delaware and a think tank in Washington.
+While Biden and Trump now face inquiries from special prosecutors, who are typically appointed to politically sensitive cases to ensure a degree of independence from Justice Department leadership, that does not mean their cases are the same.
+Biden's attorneys said they have found fewer than a dozen classified documents and turned over the relevant papers after finding them.

-U.S. Attorney General Merrick Garland on Thursday named a special counsel to investigate whether President Joe Biden improperly handled sensitive government documents, setting up a parallel inquiry to an ongoing probe of former President Donald Trump.
-The inquiry, to be led by Robert Hur, could cast a shadow over the Democratic president's expected run for re-election in 2024.
+President Joe Biden's own administration named a special counsel to probe the improper storage of classified documents at his home and a former office on Thursday, an embarrassing echo of a wider-ranging inquiry directed at his main political rival, Donald Trump.
+The inquiry is a distraction for a Democratic president who has criticized his Republican predecessor's handling of classified material, and could cast a shadow over Biden as the two gear up for a possible 2024 election rematch.

-Garland said Hur, who served as the top federal prosecutor in Maryland under Trump, will act as a quasi-independent prosecutor to determine whether classified records stemming from Biden's time as vice president had been improperly stored at his residence in Delaware and a think tank in Washington.
+Garland said Robert Hur, who served as the top federal prosecutor in Maryland under Trump, will act as a quasi-independent prosecutor to determine whether classified records from Biden's time as vice president had been improperly stored at his residence in Delaware and a think tank in Washington.
 Garland said Hur will examine "whether any person or entity violated the law."
-The White House pledged to cooperate with the investigation.
+The White House pledged to cooperate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)